Leadership Education and Development Centre

 - Session 1: Personal Leadership

-Engage in self-assessment, hear from community leaders on congruency and explore motivation through the lens of leadership.
+Engage in self-assessment, reflection, hear from community leaders on congruency and explore motivation through the lens of leadership.

 - Session 2: Group Leadership